Solomon Airlines Limited

 Financial Highlights

-SALs revenue have gradually increase from 2016 – 2019, however, due to the outbreak of COVID-19 in early 2020 has result to the fall of revenue in 2020 as flights are canceled, border restriction has been imposed and lockdown.
-Looking at the profit of SAL during this 5-year period is very low compared to the revenue because of high expenses, high operation cost, unprofitable domestic route and other financial obligation.
-Average return on asset for SAL during this 5-year period is -6%, this is a challenge for SAL as they have not been able to gain profit from fully utilizing their assets.
+Average return on asset for SAL during this 5-year period is -6%, this is a challenge for SAL as they have not been fully utilizing their assets.
 SAL return on equity remains low than expected as trend shows a negative ROE all throughout the 5-year period.
 Thus, this means that SAL is less efficient in using it equity capital to generate profit.
-However, SAL is very certain that they will become more efficient in the next 5 years.
+However, SAL is very certain with internal restructuring, reform and government support they will become more efficient in the next 5 years.

 Important Documents